Exostellar-Labs/docs/installation-and-configuration/getting-started-with-an-onboarding-tarball/x-spot-integratons/x-spot-integration-for-altair-grid-engine/README.md

          > **NOTE:**
          >
          > Some testing is recommended for your workflows.
-A single X-Spot controller should be limited to 80 slots.
+A single Compute Optimizer controller should be limited to 80 slots.
 This is largely independent of CPU CORES and MEMORY.
 3. Validation via the following commands:

     ```